Windows OS Hub

 windows 10 notification: An app default was reset

-You can find on the Web the unofficial SetUserFTA.exe tools, which allows you to calculate the hash and map the specific file extension to program 21through the registry.
+There is a third-party SetUserFTA.exe tool (mentioned earlier) that allows you to calculate the hash and assign a file extension to a program directly through the registry.

-How to Reset File Associations in Windows 10?
+How to Reset All File Associations to Default in Windows 10 and 11?

 Dism.exe /Online /Remove-DefaultAppAssociations

-After running this command, all new users will be logged with the default file association (the reset has no effect on the existing user profiles).
+After running this command, all new users will be logged in with the default file association settings (the reset has no effect on the existing user profiles).

-In order to reset the file associations manually configured by the user to the default ones, you need to click on the Reset button in the Settings -> Apps -> Default Applications.
+In order to reset the file associations configured manually by the user to the default ones, you need to click on the Reset button in Settings -> Apps -> Default Applications.

 reset file assotiation to defaults on windows 10

-In this case, all file associations will return to the state of clean Windows 10 installation.
+This will revert all file associations to a clean Windows 10 state.

 Facebook Twitter Google + Pinterest